 If you see littering from a motor vehicle, make a report online, or use Report to EPA from your mobile phone.
 Environment Line can give advice about how you can report littering from motor vehicles but cannot submit a report on your behalf.

 Request information or publications

-To find out if printed copies are available contact the Environment Line:
+Many of our publications can be downloaded from our publications page.
+To find out if printed copies are available

 National relay service for hearing impaired customers: 133 677

 Opening hours: 8:30 am-5:00 pm, Monday-Friday.
-General information inquiries are handled during business hours.
-Reports of pollution incidents where EPA or OEH have a direct regulatory role, and reports relating to noisy or smoky motor vehicles, are taken 24 hours a day, seven days a week.
+General information enquiries are handled during business hours.
+Reports of pollution incidents where EPA has a direct regulatory role, and reports relating to noisy or smoky motor vehicles, are taken 24 hours a day, seven days a week.